SynapseWeb/PyReconstruct/manual/readme.md

 Pulls up a menu that allows the user to edit the name, color, tags, and fill style of all traces associated with the selected object(s).

-This action cannot be undone with Ctrl+Z or Edit>Undo.
+This action can be undone with Ctrl+Z or Edit>Undo.
+Because it changes every section the object appears on, undo asks whether to revert all of those sections or only the current one.

 ### Edit Radius